mobily-enterprises/jsonreststores/README.md

 ### Schema and search schema: security

 Note that when a store is queried, only fields marked as `searchable` in the schema will actually be searchable.
-If a `searchSchema` is provided, only fields in the `searchSchema` will actually be searchable.
+If a `onlineSearchSchema` is provided, only fields in the `onlineSearchSchema` will actually be searchable.

-It's advisable to define a `searchSchema` for every store in a production site, so that you have full control of what is searchable by remote calls.
+It's advisable to define a `onlineSearchSchema` for every store in a production site, so that you have full control of what is searchable by remote calls.

 ## Schema attribute `sortable`